 The expo was in the National Building Museum, and you had to go upstairs to check in then downstairs to get your t-shirt.
 The expo was a good amount of booths, but nothing that was interesting to me except for the Feetures Booth.
 I got to see all of the new colors and chat a little/promote the brand.
 Hey I am an ambassador afterall!

 Afterward, there as about 30 minutes of waiting until the race started.
 Why?
-Well, they wanted you to check your bags by 7:00 AM and Chris had to so we had to get there early and then wait around.
+Well, they wanted you to check your bags by 7:00 AM.

 We piled into the corrals and waited until it was our turn to race.
 As we started, I was dodging people let and right and realized I was in the slower part of my corral.
 I should have seeded myself better.
 But I will say it was crowded pretty much the whole race.
 There were a lot of people running it, and the roads were a max three lanes wide.
 We also only ran on one side, so there was a lot of room to spread out.

 One of the things I did like about the course was that it was exceptionally well run at the aid stations, turn around points were clear and recognized, and I thoroughly enjoyed the entertainment along the course.
 I do not know if that was intentional or just random DJs, bands or clubs in D.C. that wanted to perform, but it was a pleasant surprise.